evalyan/share2020/README-lab.md

 # Deploy a financial microservice using Red Hat OpenShift Container Platform (OCP) on Linux on Z

-In this lab, you will experience how a traditional z/OS transaction can be modernized to create services (APIs) that can be assessed by a hybrid cloud application deployed in Red Hat OCP cluster residing on Linux on Z.
+In this lab, you will experience how a traditional z/OS transaction can be modernized by creating services (APIs) that can be assessed by a hybrid cloud banking application.
+This web application will be deployed using OpenShift and the workload runs on OCP cluster on System Z Linux.

 You will perform the following tasks:

-* Using the IBM API Portal to connect to a set of z/OS banking APIs created for this lab.
+* Use the IBM API Portal to connect to a set of z/OS banking services.
-* Modify an existing web application to acess the z/OS banking APIs.
-Using node.js to build and test the web application.
+* Modify a web application to access the z/OS banking services.
+* Use node.js to build and test the web application on your laptop.
 * Build, deploy, and test the web application on OCP.
-* Using OCP to modify the web application and redeploy the changes.
+* Use OCP to modify the web application and redeploy the changes.

 # Architecture